awmollard/github-slideshow/_posts/0000-01-02-awmollard.md

 layout: slide
 title: "Welcome to awmollard's slide!"
 ---
-This is the second slide, hurrah!
+This is the second slide, hurrah! :tada:
 Use the left arrow to go back!